Lawsuit calls for full public view of executions in Virginia

 The lawsuit asks for a court order to ensure the public can view the entire process, from the moment an inmate enters the execution chamber through the moment of death.

 The news organizations suing are: The Associated Press; Guardian News & Media LLC; BH Media Group, owner of the Richmond Times-Dispatch; and Gannett Co., Inc., owner of The News Leader of Staunton, Virginia.
+The plaintiffs are represented by the Media Freedom & Information Access Clinic at Yale Law School and attorneys with a Richmond law firm.

 Harold Clarke is named as a defendant in his capacity as director of the Department of Corrections.

 Execution witnesses used to be able to watch inmates walk into the chamber and be strapped down.
 The curtain was then closed so the public could not see the placement of the IV and heart monitors.
 After the curtain was reopened, inmates were asked whether they had any words before the drugs began flowing into their bodies.